sigpwny/websites/content/events/fallctf/2023/index.md

 series: fallctf
 description: Fall CTF is a 6-hour hacking competition for UIUC students hosted by SIGPwny.
 UIUC students of all backgrounds are welcome, including beginners!
-  There will be challenges related to web hacking, reverse engineering, binary exploitation, and more!
+  Work in teams of two on challenges related to web hacking, reverse engineering, binary exploitation, and more!
 Plus, free food, free swag, and companies!
 Come learn and have fun with us!
 time_start: 2023-09-23T17:00:00.000Z
 time_close: 2023-09-23T23:00:00.000Z
 location: CIF 3039